fiskl-accounting/help-docs/docs/Core-Features/Accounting/journal-entries.md

  As an accountant you can add journal entries as you would in any other accounting system.
 But in Fiskl, for transactions involving `Cash & Cash Equivalents` and `Credit Cards` you need to add them from these accounts.

- For example if you were adding an expense in `Expenses > Operating Expenses > Travel - Accommodation` you would need to start from `Cash & Cash Equivalents` and `Credit Cards` and not in `Operating Expenses`.
+ For example if you were adding a `Travel - Accommodation` expense to `Cash on Hand` you would create this in `Assets > Cash & Cash Equivalency > Cash on Hand` and select the `Travel - Accommodation` category.

+ Alternatively, if there was an Expense created in Fiskl you would match this expense from `Assets > Cash & Cash Equivalency > Cash on Hand`.

-For a more familiar feel you can use the [Multi journal entry](multi-journal-entries) which also supports multi currency.
+For making adjustments or for more accountant familiar feel you can use the [Multi journal entry](multi-journal-entries) which also supports multi currency.

  **Journal entry guides**